tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* ems-esp: no version message if actual version can not be read
+* ems-esp: no version change message if actual version can not be read during polling cycle

 ### 4.6.0 (2024-08-01)
 * disable automatic instance re-start on firmware changes